 The Bicycle and Pedestrian Task Force is an ad-hoc committee intended to facilitate the improvement of bikeways and walking in the community.
 The Bicycle and Pedestrian Task Force have worked with Village staff and served as the advisory committee for the Bicycle and Pedestrian Plan, worked with schools on the Safe Routes to School Program and participated in local bicycle and walking advocacy events.

-The Bicycle and Pedestrian Task Force members include: Linda Bollendorf, Rob Bollendorf, Brenda Crosby, Jon Cunningham, Dan Garvy of Lisle Park District, Charlie Johnson, Brian Miller of Bicycles, Etc., Alexander Zubenko and Josh Potter, Village Planner.
+The Bicycle and Pedestrian Task Force members include: Linda Bollendorf, Rob Bollendorf, Brenda Crosby, Jon Cunningham, Dan Garvy of Lisle Park District, Charlie Johnson, Brian Miller of Bicycles, Etc., Alexander Zubenko and Katie Helfert, Senior Planner.

 The Village works with DuPage County and the surrounding communities to facilitate a more continuous system of bikeway and walking paths by improving connections with adjacent towns and the regional systems.